A Model-Robust G-Computation Method for Analyzing Hybrid Control Studies Without Assuming Exchangeability: Introduction

 In this article, we point out that a particular version of the GC method of \citet{z25b} is protected against misspecification of the OR model.
-Specifically, if the working OR model is a generalized linear model with a canonical link function and a complete set of interaction terms (allowing all main-effect covariates to interact with an external control indicator), the method remains consistent for treatment effect estimation in the RCT population even if the specified OR model is incorrect.
+Specifically, if the working OR model is a generalized linear model with a canonical link function and a set of interaction terms involving an external control indicator (to be specified in Section \ref{sec:gc-vs}), the method remains consistent for treatment effect estimation in the RCT population even if the specified OR model is incorrect.
 This particular method will be referred to as the GC method with variable selection and abbreviated as GC-VS. The GC-VS method inherits an oracle property from the adaptive lasso \citep{z06,lu12} and behaves as if the true set of null interactions were known \textit{a priori}.
+(Throughout this article, the term \lq\lq interactions" refers specifically to interactions involving the external control indicator in the specified OR model.)
 If no interactions are null, the GC-VS method is asymptotically equivalent to a standard GC method for covariate adjustment within the RCT \citep{m09,y23,fda23b}.
 If some interactions are null, the GC-VS method is able to improve efficiency over the GC method based on RCT data alone without introducing an asymptotic bias.
 If all interactions are null, the GC-VS method is asymptotically equivalent to an existing GC method that incorporates external control data under the assumption of exchangeability \citep{z25a}.
 These observations hold regardless of the (in)correctness of the working OR model, with the understanding that true parameter values in a misspecified OR model are defined as limits of (unregularized) maximum likelihood estimators.

 The rest of the article is organized as follows.
 In the next section, we set up notations, describe the GC-VS method, present its asymptotic properties, and compare it with other methods.
 A simulation study is reported in Section \ref{sec:sim}, and an illustrative example given in Section \ref{sec:app}.
 The article ends with a discussion in Section \ref{sec:disc}.